 - The National Invasive Species Information Center

 - The National Pest Management Association

 - Teaming with insects–leader’s guide

 - Level 3 Teaming with Insects

 Some counties and districts host an entomology contest, so check with your local county extension office to learn more about possible contests.
-State-level competitions include the insect collection and a qualifying contest held during Roundup in June.
+State-level competitions include the insect collection and a qualifying contest.
 It is a knowledge and identification contest.
-Visit the State Roundup Webpage and the Department of Entomology website to learn more.
+Visit the Department of Entomology website to learn more.

 Beekeeping Essay Contest

 The Beekeeping Essay Contest is sponsored by the The Foundation for the Preservation of Honey Bees, Inc. For over 50 years, the American Beekeeping Federation has been serving the needs of the U.S. beekeeper.
 Any youth interested in participating in the contest must follow the instructions for the Texas 4-H selection process.
-Information for 2019 will be released soon.
 Email email@example.com with questions on the beekeeping contest.